thecodejs/eslint-config-react-ts/README.md

 # ESlint Config for ReactJS TypeScript

-A Standard ESlint rules for ReactJS with TypeScript project
+A Standard ESlint and Prettier rules for ReactJS with TypeScript project

 ## Installation